 One of the most visually pleasing, beautiful spices in the world, let star anise take the “starring role” in your next spell or ritual.

-Below, I listed 10 creative ways to use this magical spice in your witchy practice.
+Below, I listed 10 creative ways to use star anise in witcchraft.
 Enjoy!